Drive sales on autopilot with ecommerce-focused featuresSee Features

-#2 The email is wanted
+#2 Make sure the email is wanted

 This means that the subscriber explicitly agreed to receive an email.
 That’s why lists must be opt-in and preferably GDPR-compliant.

-#3 Gradually increasing sending volume
+#3 Gradually increase sending volume

-If you have 500,000 emails in a list, starting your email marketing by sending campaigns to all of them immediately is a really bad idea.
+As already discussed, if you have 500,000 emails in a list, starting your email marketing by sending campaigns to all of them immediately is a really bad idea.

 If you start sending large batches on day one, inbox providers might see this as a threat and a spam attack.
 Therefore, your email will automatically be marked as spam.

 Statistically, 30% of subscribers change email addresses once per year.
-So you should clean and take care of your list periodically.
+So you should clean and take care of your email list periodically.

 If someone hasn’t interacted (clicked on your emails) in the last 12 months, that contact should be treated as inactive.